imrefazekas/harcon/README.md

 [harcon](https://github.com/imrefazekas/harcon) is __"just"__ a low-level library to leverage such concept.
 _In a simple way, you define entities and the communications among them then publish them._

+## Execution-chain

+In a microservice architecture, the key to design and orchestrate a working and living system is to abstract out the control in some form and write business logic fitting that abstract description.

+[harcon](https://github.com/imrefazekas/harcon) provides the [Bender](#bender) chapter for details, but please learn the basics of harcon before entering the rabbit hole, it is not without a reason that chapter is at the end of the documentation... ;)

 #### Entities